 If you notice that your door not only sticks when it’s humid out but all of the time–it’s time to call a contractor for a free estimate!
 Foundation damage may be the cause of your sticking doors.
 How?
 Well, sometimes settlement occurs or hydrostatic pressure pushes against the walls.
 While natural settlement happens to almost all homes and is nothing to worry about, some types of settlement can cause big damage to your foundation.
 If you notice cracked walls, sloping floors, or other problems this may be the culprit.
 Hydrostatic pressure from water-saturated soil pushing against the foundation might also be a problem for your foundation.
 Over time, this pressure can cause cracks in the foundation.
 These cracks can let in water, moisture and mold, and even critters.
 Reliable Waterproofing & Masonry would be happy to diagnose the problem and get you on your way to doors that don’t stick and a stable home in the process.

 Options for Resolving the Foundation Issue

 Instead of just sanding down the door or rehanging it, you need to get to the root of the issue.
 This will usually involve foundation repair.
 Depending on what the problem is, there are a few methods of foundation repair.
 Most of the time, we will use underpinning to correct the foundation failure and give your foundation new support and stabilization.
 A few underpinning options include push piers or helical piers.
-Both of these piers are driven deep into soil that is stable and then connected to the home via steel plate.
+Both of these piers are driven deep into the soil that is stable and then connected to the home via a steel plate.
 Once transferred, the weight of the home rests on the piers and gradually returns to a stable and level position.
-These type of piers are installed on the exterior of the home.
+These types of piers are installed on the exterior of the home.
 They are manufactured by Earth Contact Products, a leader in the industry, and they are made of All-American Made Steel so you can trust they’ll last for years and years to come.